An Efficient, Expressive and Local Minima-free Method for Learning Controlled Dynamical Systems: Predictive State Controlled Models With Random Fourier Features

 \subsection{Approximating HSE-PSR with Random Fourier Features}

 A Gram matrix formulation of the HSE-PSR has computational and memory requirements that grow rapidly with the number of training examples.
-To alleviate this problem, we resort to kernel approximation--that is, we replace RKHS vectors such as $\psi_t^o$ and $\psi_t^a$ with finite dimensional vectors that approximately preserve inner products.
-We use random Fourier features (RFF) \cite{rff} as an approximation but it is possible to use other approximation methods.
+To alleviate this problem, we resort to kernel approximation---that is, we replace RKHS vectors such as $\psi_t^o$ and $\psi_t^a$ with finite dimensional vectors that approximately preserve inner products.
+We use random Fourier features (RFF)~\citep{rff} as an approximation but it is possible to use other approximation methods.
+Unfortunately RFF approximation can typically require $D$ to be prohibitively large.
+Therefore, we apply principal component analysis (PCA) to the feature maps to reduce their dimension to $p \ll D$.
+We apply PCA again to quantities that require $p^2$ space such as extended features $\fstat^o_t$, $\fstat^a_t$ and states $\bar{Q}_t$, reducing them to $p$ dimensions.
+We map them back to $p^2$ dimensions when needed (e.g., for filtering).
+We also employ randomized SVD~\citep{halko:11:randsvd} for fast computation of PCA, resulting in an algorithm that scales linearly with $N$ and $D$.